e1pmis/docusaurus-portfolio/docs/truck-signs-api/index.md

 # Truck Signs API - Docker setup

-This guide explains how the Truck Sign Shop application is containerised and run alongside a PostgreSQL database using Docker only.
+This guide explains how the Truck Sign Shop Django application is containerised and run alongside a PostgreSQL database using Docker only.
 Each service runs in its own container, and communication is handled via a cutom Docker network.

 ---